Elvis Andrus Player Props: White Sox vs. Rays

-The Chicago White Sox and Elvis Andrus, who went 0-for-4 last time out, battle Shane McClanahan and the Tampa Bay Rays at Guaranteed Rate Field, Thursday at 7:10 PM ET.
+Elvis Andrus -- 0-for-4 in his most recent game -- will be in action for the Chicago White Sox against the Tampa Bay Rays, with Zach Eflin on the hill, on April 28 at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Blue Jays.
+He had a hitless performance in his last game (0-for-4) against the Rays.

 Elvis Andrus Game Info & Props vs. the Rays